 JAXA decided in 2015 to devlop an improved, cost-reduced version of the HTV unmanned non-reusable cargo spacecraft, which is preliminary called HTV-X. Launched by an H-3 rocket, it maneuvers to the vicinity of the ISS, where the Canadarm-2 grapples the HTV-X and berths it to the ISS.

 HTV-X re-uses the HTV's Pressurized Logistics Carrier (PLC) as much as possible, except adding a side hatch for late access cargo.
 The Unpressurized Logistics Carrier, Avionics Module, and Propulsion Module is replaces with a new Service Module.
 Instead of loading the unpressurized cargo inside the spacecraft, it will be carried on top of the Service Module.
+The cargo capacity is 4069 kg pressurized cargo and 1750 kg unpressurized cargo for a total of 5820 kg.

 Electrical power is provided by deployable mounted solar cells.